Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Magnemite Coin from Catherine!_

-After defeating Catherine in the GR Electric Fortress, she will give you the coin.
+* After defeating Catherine in the GR Electric Fortress, she'll give you the coin.

 ***